Kali-Yuga/free-pmp/README.md

 # free-pmp-llc
-Personal Maintain Program Development.
 PMP Personal Maintain Program ver.
 0.0.18 by Kali_Yuga.
 All Debian!
-Made for beginners that switched from Windows to Linux.
+Made for beginners that switched from windows to linux.
-Easy Update & Maintain your System on the Terminal.
+Easy update & maintain your system on the terminal.
-without having to know commands!
+Without having to know commands!
-this is basically just a Bash script for learning and it is not professional made!
+This is just a bash script for learning and it's not professional made!
 Mainly use it myself.
 No warranty whatsoever!

-to execute the script, change Permission's with sudo chmod +x & run with './PMP0.0.18' in Terminal.
+TO RUN: Change permission's 'sudo chmod +x ./PMP0.0.18' and execute with './PMP0.0.18' in your Terminal.